I’ve always had a semi-secret dream.

 It’s been about a month and man oh man, I couldn’t be more wrong.
-Over these last couple of weeks, I’ve been surrounded by educators, school counselors, and career coaches working extra hard to better prepare their communities and relieved they’ve found the product that is helping them do just that.
+Over these last couple of weeks, I’ve been surrounded by educators, school counsellors, and career coaches working extra hard to better prepare their communities, all of them relieved they’ve found the product that is helping them do just that.

 SparkPath has no marketing, or barely - it’s all word of mouth, or educators searching for a product like ours… any company could only dream of having such an amazing community.

-Anyway…sorry to say, the future of education isn't changing because of the Challenge Cards, or even SparkPath but it’s changing because of the passionate and dedicated souls like yourselves challenging the norms and forging ahead.
+Anyway…sorry to say, the future of education isn't changing because of the Challenge Cards, or even SparkPath.
+It’s changing because of the passionate and dedicated souls like yourselves challenging the norms and forging ahead.

 I can't believe I get to be a part of it.